OperaGraecaAdnotata/OGA/query/README.md

 In the ANNIS interface, OGA appears divided into 5 subcorpora for performance reasons.
 All of them should be selected to query the whole corpus.
-After clicking on the "Search" button, the "Searching..." message appears, as shown in the picture below: it usually disappear in fractions of second/a few seconds, but depending on the complexity of the query, it could sometimes last for many seconds/minutes (especially if regular expressions are used).
+After clicking on the "Search" button, the "Searching..." message appears, as shown in the picture below: it usually disappear in a few seconds, but depending on the complexity of the query, it could sometimes last for many seconds/minutes (especially if regular expressions are used).
 During the search time, users cannot further interact with Annis and should wait